University of South Dakota: Department media

 The Vermillion Literary Project Magazine is a literary journal published by the English Department of the University of South Dakota.
-The VLP Magazine is staffed by undergraduate and graduate students in the school and advised by faculty.
-Submissions are received from around the world and evaluated via a blind review.
-The award-winning publication is annual and in 2012 will celebrate its 30th year of press.
+It is staffed by undergraduate and graduate students.

 South Dakota Public Broadcasting

-The university is home to South Dakota Public Broadcasting, or SDPB for short.
+The university is home to South Dakota Public Broadcasting.
 It is a network of Public Broadcasting Service (PBS) television and NPR radio stations serving the state of South Dakota.
-The stations are operated by the South Dakota Bureau of Information and Telecommunication, a state agency.
-The studios and offices are located at 500 N. Dakota Avenue in the Al Neuharth Media Center on the west edge of campus.

-Recognition

-The Department of Political Science holds a number of popular speaker forums.
-The department has produced thirteen Truman Scholars, as well as four Rhodes Scholars.

-William O. Farber storied professor of Political Science is attributed with growing in developing the program.
-Upon his death 'Doc' Farber gifted the University with his house and other assets were established as the Farber Internship and Travel Fund, which funds students of Political Science for experiential learning opportunities.

 Athletics

 The University of South Dakota sponsors six sports for men (football, basketball, swimming & diving, cross country, track & field and golf) and nine sports for women (basketball, swimming & diving, cross country, track & field, golf, soccer, softball, tennis and volleyball).
 The school's athletic teams are called the "Coyotes" (pronounced Ki Yoat) and nicknamed the "Yotes" (Yoats).
 The school colors are red and white.
 USD competes at the NCAA Division I level (Football Championship Subdivision in football) and is a member of The Summit League for all sports except football.
 Its football team is a member of the Missouri Valley Football Conference.
 Athletic facilities include the DakotaDome, for football and indoor track, the Sanford Coyote Sports Center for volleyball and men's and women's basketball, First Bank & Trust Soccer Complex and Lillibridge Track Complex.

 The long-time intrastate rivalry between the Coyotes and South Dakota State Jackrabbits ended in 2003 when SDSU moved to Division I athletics and the Coyotes remained in Division II.
 USD eventually moved up to Division I and in the 2011–2012 academic year, SDSU and USD resumed regularly scheduled contests in most sports when the Coyotes joined the athletics conferences in which SDSU was a member, the Summit League and the Missouri Valley Football Conference.

 The University of South Dakota fight songs include South Dakota Victory, Hail South Dakota and Get Along Coyotes.

 The University of South Dakota's mascot of Coyotes comes from a horse race in 1863 in which a Dakota horse outran a horse from Iowa, in which someone from Iowa stated, "look at the Kiote run."